 The U.S. Bureau of Labor Statistics (BLS) does not make projections specifically on herbalists, but they do have data on the broader field of health diagnosing and treating practitioners.
-During the years between 2012 and 2022, the BLS estimated that open positions for professionals in this broad category would grow by 20%.
-The average annual salary earned by professionals in this category was $86,720, as reported by the BLS in 2013.
+During the years between 2014 and 2024, the BLS estimated that open positions for professionals in this broad category would grow by 12%.
+The median annual salary earned by professionals in this category was $74,710, as reported by the BLS in 2015.

 These medical professionals are doctors who specialize in homeopathic remedies.
 Naturopathic physicians often prescribe herbal supplements and treatments as an alternative to chemically enhanced pharmaceuticals.
 Those who have dedicated their profession to herbology may gather enough training to be recognized as master herbalists.
 Master herbalists often instruct apprentices in developing health plans and supplying traditional herbal remedies to treat patients.
 These professionals may also work as researchers, consultants, administrators and educators.